slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Delegating isn’t as easy as it looks.
 It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.'*

+But data shows people want more feedback but monthly, not daily.

 <!--
 Jeff Bezos, for example, famously banned PowerPoints in favor of “narratives” — four-to-six page memos that Amazon employees read and discuss together in meetings.
 This format, Bezos felt, would lead to clearer and more collaborative decision-making, and avoid the same old thinking fostered by PowerPoint.

 As Paul Arden, the creative director of Saatchi and Saatchi and a leading thinker on ideation and talent, once recommended, “If you get stuck, draw with a different pen.
 Change your tools; it may free your thinking.”

-Data shows people want more feedback: monthly, not daily.

-if you're stuck chnage tools

 > *'Too busy pretending I'm occupied.'*